Emergency Telephone Numbers and Helplines in France

 British & US Embassies in France

-Traffic, Breakdown & Customs
+Traffic, Breakdown and Customs

 Motorway breakdown service - call from the emergency phone on the motorway, usually an orange box, they’re easy to spot.
 Breakdown service is available round the clock throughout the French motorway network.
 Before driving in France we recommend you check the driving rules in France, that your motor insurance cover for your car is adequate and also invest in French driving kit with a red emergency road side triangle.